andrewwbutler/resume/README.md

 `make` will call generate.py and build the LaTeX documents with latexmk.

-The Makefile can also:

-1. Stage to my website with `make stage`
-2. Start a local jekyll server of my website with updated documents with `make jekyll`
-3. Push updated documents to my website with `make push`
-4. Open the compiled PDF with `make viewpdf`
+The Makefile can also open the compiled PDF with `make viewpdf`.

 What to Modify